n3mo/bibtex-to-plain-text.el/README.md

 ## bibtex-convert-buffer-to-plain-text

-This is a wrapper for bibtex-create-plain-text-reference described above.
+This is a wrapper for <code>bibtex-create-plain-text-reference</code> described above.
 The current buffer is searched and all BibTeX entries are converted to plain text.
-The results are written to a buffer named *references*.
+The results are written to a buffer named /*references/*.
 The contents of the current buffer can contain a mixture of BibTeX markup and other text.
 Thus, <code>bibtex-convert-buffer-to-plain-text</code> will scrape your buffer of any BibTeX entries and convert them into a references list.

 ## latex-convert-buffer-to-plain-text

 This function should be run inside of a LaTeX document containing one or more <code>\cite{}</code> commands.
-Provided your bibliography file defined in <code>\bibliography{}</code>, the function will create a plain text reference list formatted according to the standards associated with the reference type of each citation (e.g., article, book, etc.).
+Provided you have specified a bibliography file in <code>\bibliography{}</code> statement, the function will create a plain text reference list formatted according to the standards associated with the reference type of each citation (e.g., article, book, etc. will be treated uniquely).

 ## latex-create-plain-text-reference

-<b>Currently not functioning</b>
+<b>Currently not working properly!!!</b>

 This function creates a plain text formatted reference of the <code>\cite{}</code> entry under point.
 The reference is pushed to the kill ring.